blairfrandeen/datum/README.md

 ### Populating named Excel ranges with measurement data
 In your Excel file, you'll need to name the cells that you want to autopopulate.
 Select each cell and choose Formulas -> Define Name.
 You can select single cells, or multiple cells to define vectors, points, or lists.
-Multiple cells can be oriented horizontally or vertically.
+Named ranges of multiple cells that accept lists of values. can be oriented horizontally or vertically.

 The range names must be in the format `<FEATURE_NAME>.<expression_name>`. `<FEATURE_NAME>` is the name of your NX measurement feature; `<expression_name>` can be one of the following: